 The dark web comprises internet content that isn't indexed by search engines and can only be accessed using specific software like Tor.
 It’s where hackers often sell, publish, or save the data they stole from their victims.

 There are tools and services that check if your company accounts and passwords have been compromised and posted on the dark web.
 These scan the dark web in real time and take quick and appropriate action to protect stolen executive, employee, or customer account credentials before hackers can use these to commit identity theft, breaches, and other cybercrimes.
+Contact us for a free dark web scan.

 10. Perform routine backups